eXpandFramework/Reactive.XAF/src/Modules/LookupCascade/Readme.md

 3. Support for creating new objects.
 4. Any other need you may have.

-Let us know if you want us to implement them for you.
+[Let me know](https://github.com/sponsors/apobekiaris) if you want me to implement them for you.

 ---